 Dalmatians greet strangers with enthusiastic jumping, while others are politely reserved.
 The popularity of Dalmatians exploded with the Disney franchise 101 Dalmatians.
 Families flocked to the breed, which unfortunately led to a lot of indiscriminate breeding practices.
 Dalmatians form great bonds with the families that adopt them, so they are good pets.

 Dalmatians are highly trainable dogs, and training should always involve positive reinforcement and lots of treats.
 Dalmatian can be an unwieldy dog breed.
-You may notice the pooch become either too obstinate or too timid during training sessions.
-Dalmatians will show normal youthful behavior such as digging and chewing, and should be taught early with plenty of praise and encouragement, what is preferred behavior and what is not, as a Dalmatian can as easily learn bad habits as good habits.
+You might notice the puppy become either too obstinate or too timid during training time and will show youthful behavior such as digging and chewing.
+They should be taught early with plenty of praise and encouragement, preferred behavior, and what is not, as a Dalmatian can easily learn bad good habits.

 Health & problems